SimulPiscator/AirSane/README.md

 shown with this icon in 'Printers and Scanners'.
 This seems to be a bug in macOS.

 ### Mopria client on Android
-As of version 1.3.7, the Mopria Scan App will display all AirSane scanners and display them with name and icon.
+As of version 1.3.7, the Mopria Scan App will detect all AirSane scanners and display them with name and icon.
 After choosing scan options, you will be able to scan to your android device.
 Note that the Mopria Scan App will only detect scanners that have an icon defined in `/etc/airsane/options.conf` (see below).
+As of version 1.4.10, the app will detect scanners without icon but takes generally longer to display AirSane scanners -- please be patient.

 ## Installation
 ### Packages for Synology NAS